domwoe/21datamarket/readme.md

 The Internet of Things is digitalizing the physical world we are living in.
 Real-time measurement data from billions of devices will be the basis for better decisions.
 However, real-time measurement data has to be available publicly to unleash their full potential.
 Therefore, sensors have to be compensated for providing this service.

-The 21 datamarket allows to publish sensors to sell their measurement data.
+Datamarket allows to publish sensors to sell their measurement data.
 Data requesters are able to query the datamarket for sensors and buy data directly from the sensor in peer-to-peer fashion.

 In this repository you'll find a simple implementation of this concept.
 I'd be very happy to receive feedback and suggestions.